SatoshiumAI/.github/support.md

 # 🔐 Security Concerns

-If you believe you have discovered a legitimate security issue:
+If you believe you have identified a security issue:

 Do **not** report it publicly.